-Floating method

-1. MEASURING THE SPACE

-Remember:

-Exact measurements are key for fitting parquet.

-Start by measuring the longest wall (or whichever direction you planned) and divide by two to find the centre line of the room.
+- I. Start by measuring the longest wall (or whichever direction you planned) and divide by two to find the centre line of the room.
 Use a chalk line to mark it out.
-You'll be aligning the first strip of planks to this line.
+You'll be aligning the first strip of planks to this line. - 2.
 You may also want to add additional guide lines: a horizontal line to make sure you're working at an exact 90 degree angle, and multiple guide lines parallel to the centre line to mark out the outer edges of each strip.
+Remember: exact measurements are key for fitting parquet. - 3.
 Place spacers around the walls to make an expansion gap of 2mm.
-If you're using underfloor heating, we recommend a minimum of 5mm.

-2. LAYING THE PLANKS

-Separate your A and B planks into two piles.
-One strip of planks refers to an A and a B plank connected together and then the connected planks underneath.
+If you're using underfloor heating, we recommend a minimum of 5mm. - 4.
+Separate the A and B planks into two piles.
+One strip of planks refers to an A and a B plank connected together and then the connected planks underneath. - 5.
 Align the planks so that the highest point of the entire strip is on the centre line.
 The herringbone pattern may look as though it is slightly to the right of the centre line (due to the nature of the pattern itself).
-This will look more professional once you've added further strips.
+This will look more professional once you've added further strips. - 6.
+To fully connect the planks, knock gently (don't use a mallet here as you may damage the click connection) on the outer end. - 7.

-To fully connect the planks cover the outer end with an offcut or a piece of card and use a rubber mallet to gently knock it until the planks sit flush against each other.

 Continue to connect each plank by clicking each joint into the gap of the other plank, starting at a high angle and applying light pressure.
 After you hear a click, lower it flat on the floor.
-Repeat the previous step to make sure all planks are connected as closely as possible with no gaps.

-After the first strip is complete, make sure to check all measurements and then continue to fill out the remaining strips.
+Repeat the previous step to make sure all planks are connected as closely as possible with no gaps. - 8.
+After the first strip is complete, make sure to check all measurements and then continue to fill out the remaining strips. - 9.
 Once you have laid all of the full planks, you'll need to measure and cut the planks to fill in the pattern around the edges.
 This is the tricky part and takes quite a bit of time to cut down all of the correct sizes and to slot them into place.
 You can use some glue to secure the smallest pieces, applying a small amount inside the groove.

+Styles of parquet

+Parquet flooring is the term for flooring made from blocks arranged in a pattern.

+This guide talks about this style:

+HERRINGBONE

+The short planks are staggered to give a zig-zag effect.

+But you might want to customise your parquet blocks to get patterns like these: